-The Authority retains the right to grant employee appreciation/recognition awards when recommended by the Department Director and approved by the Executive Director for outstanding achievement, to be given as lump-sum awards up to a maximum of 3% of the employee's salary for the year.
+The Authority retains the right to grant employee appreciation/recognition awards when recommended by the Department Head and approved by the Executive Director for outstanding achievement, to be given as lump-sum awards up to a maximum of 3.5% of the employee's salary for the year.

 1.6 No-Strike Clause

-During the period of January 1, 2004 through December 31, 2006, and notwithstanding any change in existing law, the employees shall not have the right to engage in any slowdown, work stoppage, strike, or similar type of concerted action.
+During the period of this Contract, and notwithstanding any change in existing law, the employees shall not have the right to engage in any slowdown, work stoppage, strike, or similar type of concerted action.
 The sole method for resolving any disagreement of the employment relationship shall be covered by the procedure contained in this Agreement or by legal remedies available to the parties that do not constitute strikes or work stoppages.

-2.1 On or about October 1 of the calendar year preceding the expiration of this Agreement, the Authority and O/T Committee agree to enter into collective negotiations on a successor Agreement in accordance with Chapter 303, Public Law 1975, as amended.
+2.1 On or about October 1 of the calendar year preceding the expiration of this Agreement, the Authority and Supervisor Group agree to enter into collective negotiations on a successor Agreement in accordance with Chapter 303, Public Law 1975, as amended.